RocketChat/Rocket.Chat/.changeset/green-papayas-thank.md

 '@rocket.chat/meteor': patch
 ---

-Fixed: 🛠️ Resolved issues with updating custom emojis, including file upload and image caching problems.
+Fixes an issue where updating custom emojis didn’t work as expected, ensuring that uploaded emojis now update correctly and display without any caching problems.